-- The Hood River County Assessor's Office is projecting an increase in the Assessed Valuation growth of 3%.
+- i.
+The Hood River County Assessor's Office is projecting an increase in the Assessed Valuation growth of 3%.
 The District may see a positive change in property taxes as many of these account's Real Market Values are above the AV line. - ii.
 We are planning to increase revenue by billing for our services with Rescue events from tourists and citizens that do not reside within our District.
 Currently, the District does not bill for Rescue services; however, we can be on a Rescue event for many hours tending to a non-tax paying Citizen leaving our District with little or no coverage for response to District taxpayers. - iii.
-Potentially adding one (1) Firefighter/EMT (more detail provided under Expenditures).
+During FY 2021/22 we added one (1) paid Firefighter/EMT